seedstack/website/content/docs/business/manual/repositories.md

       myapp:
         domain:
           model:
-            # JPA will be used for all aggregates...
+            # InMemory will be used for all aggregates...
-            defaultRepository: org.seedstack.jpa.Jpa
+            defaultRepository: org.seedstack.business.util.inmemory.InMemory
             someaggregate:
-              # ... except for this one, using MongoDb Morphia
+              # ... except for this one, using an explicit repository
-              defaultRepository: org.seedstack.mongodb.morphia.Morphia
+              defaultRepository:
 ```

+{{% callout info %}}
-The `defaultRepository` property expects a qualifier annotation class or a string when using named qualifiers (eg. `@Named("someQualifier")`).
+The `defaultRepository` property expects either:

+* A qualifier annotation class name (like `org.seedstack.business.util.inmemory.InMemory`)
+* Or an arbitrary string which will be used as the parameter of the {{< java "javax.inject.Named" "@" >}} qualifier.

+An empty value means that not default repository will be set.
 {{% /callout %}}

 # Example

+## Explicit repository

 The repository interface: